Jason-Herman/mctTest/README.md

 Type and enter 'm' to adjust the angle in realtime via the mouse.
 Type and enter 'help' to see help documentation.
 Type and enter 'f' to write mouse data to file.
+Type and enter 'r' to read mouse angle data from file and output to serial.
 Type and enter 'q' to exit the program.
 ## Keyboard Input
 When prompted, type in the roll (-45 to +45) and pitch (-45 to +10) angles you'd like to send to the motors.
 You'll be asked to reenter the angles if they are out of bounds.
 You can return to the main menu at any time by entering 'q'.